cstuartroe/lauvinko/pages/morphophonology.md

-Lauvinko morphological alternation shows a high degree of complexity and apparent irregularity, arising both from regular phonological and inflectional processes dating to Proto-Kasanic (which was substantially more regular in its morphology), and the idiosyncracies
+Lauvìnko morphological alternation shows a high degree of complexity and apparent irregularity, arising both from regular phonological and inflectional processes dating to Proto-Kasanic (which was substantially more regular in its morphology), and the idiosyncracies